We offer the people of Brisbane acupuncture for pain relief sessions that are safe and effective.

 In 2016, researchers reviewed 12 trials involving 2349 adults.

-The frequency of tension headaches halved in more than half of these people if they had at least six acupuncture treatments.
+The frequency of tension headaches halved in more than half of these people if they had at least six acupuncture sessions.

 Only 17% of people who received ‘usual care’ (no acupuncture) had reported the frequency of their headaches had reduced by half.